YasinEl/mzRAPP/README.md

 \> 20% higher than the lowest NPP-detected peak it is classified as R if it is \< than 20% as S. <br> <br> <u>Pred. error increase \>20%p:</u>
 <br> Isotopologue areas are predicted from the most abundant
-isotopologue of each compound.
+isotopologue of each molecule.
 If the relative error of this prediction is more than 20 %p higher for NT-peak areas (compared to benchmark-areas) it is refelcted in this variable.
 Here only peak areas from the peak picking step are considered. <br> <br> <u>Min. \# of